 Ask anyone about the benefits of React Native over other development frameworks, and the first thing they will mention is its great adaptability.
 The versatility of React lies in the fact that 90% of its code remains the same over iOS and Android.
 This saves developers the time and effort to build separate mobile apps for both platforms.

-This is a great plus point for mobile app companies that are starting out and are looking to cut down costs and reduce their time.
+This is a great plus point for mobile app companies located in Atlanta, or across the world, that are starting out and are looking to cut down costs and reduce their time.
 Another benefit is that a lot of pre-built components in React’s open-source library can be reused for free to build a mobile app.

 3. A sleeker user interface